-STR INT WIS DEX CON CHR 12 17 12 18 13 Var\ THACO: 13 AL: Chaotic Evil astinus of Palanthus
+STR INT WIS DEX CON CHR 12 17 12 18 13 Var

-HP: Variable \ AC: Variable \
+THACO: 13 AL: Chaotic Evil HP: Variable AC: Variable

-\ Fistandantilus maintained his existence throughout the ages by the use of the Bloodstone of Fistandantilus (page 97), which allowed him to steal the life essences of others.
+Fistandantilus maintained his existence throughout the ages by the use of the Bloodstone of Fistandantilus (page 97), which allowed him to steal the life essences of others.
 When Fistandantilus takes the essence of another, he assumes that victim's hit points and Armor Class.
 See Bloodstone in the Magical Items section for more details.